Our building is open, masks are required indoors. Read more.

 Image courtesy of the artist

-On the fringe of the indie Rust Belt scene since the 1990s, the quintet has quietly forged a low-key career of high-quality recorded output, issuing 10 records and countless 7” inch singles over 25 years.
-In this artistic continuum, Moviola has evolved from everything from 4-track fuzz-pop to hi-fi country soul.
-Today, the band steps forward with Broken Rainbows, its strongest collection of songs to date, written, recorded, and mixed inside the group’s HQ in Columbus.”
+Moviola is Jake Housh, Ted Hattemer (Thomas Jefferson Slave Apartments), Scotty Tabachnick, Greg Bonnell, and Jerry Dannemiller.
+On the fringe of the indie Rust Belt scene since the 1990s, the quintet has quietly forged a low-key career of high-quality recorded output, issuing 10 records and countless 7-inch singles over 25 years.
+In this artistic continuum, Moviola has produced everything from 4-track fuzz-pop to hi-fi country soul.
+Today, the band steps forward with Broken Rainbows, its strongest collection of songs to date, all written, recorded, and mixed inside the group’s HQ in Columbus.

 “This album feels like a culmination of our collective wits,” says Jerry Dannemiller.
 Jake Housh adds: “There is a certain directness to it.
 The songwriting is more assured and topical, matched only by a clarity in the production.”